Joan Kelly (poet)

-Joan Kelly (1828–1898) was a poet and hand-sewer who published her "Miscellaneous Poems" on 1 January 1884 in the hope of raising sufficient funds to be able to leave the Cunninghame Combination Poorhouse.
+Joan Kelly (1828–1898) was a Scottish poet and hand-sewer who published her "Miscellaneous Poems" on 1 January 1884 in the hope of raising sufficient funds to be able to leave the Cunninghame Combination Poorhouse.

 Life and character

 Kelly was born in Irvine and never married, living with her widowed mother Mary Allan in Bridgegate and later in the High Street.
 It is not known when or how her father died, although one of her poems implies that it was at sea whilst her mother was pregnant.
 She was employed as a muslin hand-sewer.
 Kelly took an active interest in local and world events, writing poetry on these themes.
 Her mother, Mary Allan (born circa 1786), died in 1870 aged 84.
 Her father was John Kelly (born circa 1785), a sailor from the Isle of Man where the couple had been married at Onchan or in Manx, Kione Droghad near Douglas Doolish (Manx) on 16 May 1816.
 Kelly's grandparents on her mother's side of the family were Robert Allan and Grace Sharp.